About the Riley Institute

 Seeking to broaden perspectives and dialogue on pressing contemporary policy issues, the Riley Institute hosts expert speakers and scholars on the university’s campus, inviting students and community members in small and large groups to listen, learn, and ask questions.
-Often attracting a thousand or more students and community members to such events, the Riley Institute has hosted hundreds of expert speakers so disparate as former president Bill Clinton, former senator Newt Gingrich, civil rights lawyer Bryan Stevenson, astronaut John Glenn, and prominent journalists Judy Woodruff and Chuck Todd.
+Often attracting a thousand or more students and community members to such events, the Riley Institute has hosted hundreds of expert speakers so disparate as former president Bill Clinton, former speaker of the U.S. House of Representatives Newt Gingrich, civil rights lawyer Bryan Stevenson, astronaut John Glenn, and prominent journalists Judy Woodruff and Chuck Todd.

 The Riley Institute brings a strong focus to developing and recognizing leadership among elected officials and corporate, civic, education, nonprofit and faith leaders.
 It has engaged deeply with 2,300 leaders — and counting — from multiple sectors and across the state, helping them understand how to leverage diversity to maximize outcomes in their enterprises and communities.
 Since 2005, the Institute has recognized the importance of legislative, civic, educational, and diversity leadership through a number of highly-regarded awards events.

 The Riley Institute has undertaken the definitive study of public education in South Carolina, is home to one of the nation’s foremost Montessori education researchers, has helped launch a network of schools with project-based learning programs across the state, and teaches professionals from across the nation how to advance out-of-school time learning programs in their states through public policy.